umbraco/UmbracoDocs/Extending/Packages/Installing-And-Uninstalling-Packages/index.md

 ![Visual Studio - uninstalling via Package Manager](images/uninstalling-via-nuget-package-manager.png)

-It is recommended to clean the solution after removing any package - this can be done by right-clicking the project in Visual Studio and choosing the *Clean* option, or using `dotnet clean` command.
+It is recommended to clean the solution after removing any package.
+This can be done by right-clicking the project in Visual Studio and choosing the *Clean* option, or using the `dotnet clean` command.

 ![Visual Studio - clean solution](images/vs-cleaning-solution.png)